 In some cases, building managers can decide that you must wear a face mask in their building, even if face masks are not required there by law.
-They can include a face mask requirement in their house rules.
-Protocols have been drawn up in some sectors including for:
+They can include this in their house rules.
+Protocols have been drawn up in some sectors, including for:

-- healthcare locations, such as hospitals, doctors’ offices and dental practices;
+- healthcare locations, such as hospitals, GPs and dentists;

-- testing centres and vaccination centres run by the municipal health service (GGD).
+- test centres and vaccination centres run by the municipal health service (GGD).

 Face masks not harmful